magento/devdocs/guides/v2.0/contributor-guide/templates/basic_template.md

 {%
 include note.html
 type='warning'
 content='This is a warning callout.
-This is can be used to convey important information to the reader.'
+This can be used to convey important information to the reader.'
 %}
 {%endraw%}
 {% endhighlight %}